 E-wallets holding and processing fiat currencies are subject to a greater number of regulatory requirements than payment gateways.
 For example, e-wallet systems may not launch without the platform owner having obtained an e-money licence.
 Users need to go through KYC/AMT/CFT procedures and limits have to come into effect according to their verification status.

 Higher Security Efforts

-Even though payment gateways and ewallets present very different strengths and weaknesses, it’s not like you have to fully commit to one or the other.
+We have seen that payment gateways and e-wallets present very different strengths and weaknesses.
+But it’s not like you have to fully commit to one or the other.
 For owners of an online marketplace or a service platform, it’s beneficial to have their own payment system, including a custom-made payment gateway.

-However, you can design your online payment system to be ewallet-based.
+However, you can design your online payment system to be e-wallet-based.
 This way, you can offer your customers more features than simple payment processing (like loyalty points for example).
-Also, you could differentiate between guest accounts (for pure payment processing) and fully registered customers, who have a wallet account and thus extra functionalities at their disposal.
+Also, you could differentiate between guest accounts (for pure payment processing) and fully registered customers.
+The latter have a wallet account and thus extra functionalities at their disposal.

 Conclusion: One or Double?

 E-money wallets and payment gateways are no mutual exclusives.
 To combine both systems, you need to meet regulatory requirements: Having an e-money licence is just one of them.
 On the technical side, it surely can get very complex.
 And it’s where we can help, in several ways:

 - Use CoreWallet, our scalable software foundation to build your own e-wallet-based payment solution